-Implementation of the any of the Build Alternatives would not require acquisition of park property, and therefore no direct use of the wildlife area.
+Direct Use: Implementation of the any of the Build Alternatives would not require acquisition of park property, and therefore no direct use of the wildlife area.

-The project does not propose construction activities, beyond restriping, in the portion of I-80 that traverses above the Yolo Bypass Wildlife Area.
+Constructive Use: The project does not propose construction activities, beyond restriping, in the portion of I-80 that traverses above the Yolo Bypass Wildlife Area.
 Therefore, indirect air quality and noise impacts as a result of the proposed project are not expected to result in a constructive use.

-Temporary occupancy is supported in detail in this section.
-Implementation of the Build Alternatives would include pavement rehabilitation from CR 32A to Levee Road, of which a sliver of Levee Road appears to be partially located within the Yolo Bypass Wildlife Area.
+Temporary Occupancy: Implementation of the Build Alternatives would include pavement rehabilitation from CR 32A to western Yolo Causeway Levee Road, of which a sliver of Levee Road appears to be partially located within the Yolo Bypass Wildlife Area.
+The Class 1 bicycle pathway along Levee Road is managed by Yolo County.
 During pavement rehabilitation activities, Levee Road would be closed.
 Bicycles would be detoured along the newly constructed pathway extension on westbound I-80 off-ramp to access the existing Class I bicycle pathway along Yolo Causeway, which would be built prior to rehabilitation activities on Levee Road.
 Access would not be disrupted, and users would not be impacted.
 In addition, the features of the wildlife area that qualify the resource under Section 4(f) and Section 6(f) are associated with the wildlife viewing and hiking trails located south of I-80, and are not associated with Levee Road (CDFW 2021).

-Specifically, temporary occupancy is supported by the following: (1) the duration of the proposed work is temporary less than the approximately 443 construction working days estimated for construction), less than the overall project construction period, and no change in property ownership would occur; (2) the work is confined to pavement rehabilitation activities on Levee Road, and would result in minimal changes to the resource; (3) no permanent adverse impacts to the resource and no interference on either a permanent or temporary basis with the protected activities, features, or attributes of the park would occur, and detours would help ensure that access would not be impeded; (4) the disturbed land would be fully restored to at least as good condition, in this case improved; and, (5) concurrence by the California Department of Fish and Wildlife as the officials with jurisdiction, will be obtained before the approval of the final environmental document.
+Specifically, temporary occupancy is supported by the following: (1) the duration of the proposed work is temporary, less than the overall project construction period, and no change in property ownership would occur; (2) the work is confined to pavement rehabilitation activities on Levee Road, and would result in minimal changes to the resource; (3) no permanent adverse impacts to the resource and no interference with the protected activities, features, or attributes of the park would occur, and detours would ensure that access would not be impeded; (4) the disturbed land would be fully restored to at least as good condition, in this case improved; and, (5) concurrence by Yolo County, as the officials with encroachment permit jurisdiction (Issued Permit ENC 24-019), was obtained on April 10, 2024.